Eva-Kuk/unique-wings/README.md

  - git push origin <branch name> | we use when pushing git into GitHub for sub-branches
 ```

- ** - - Branches - -**
+ ### ** - - Branches - -**

-When some testing is needed, create a branch and test is on it instead of using main branch.
+When some testing is needed, create a branch and test on it instead of using main branch.
 When the testing is successful, then merge the branch into main, when it is not, leave the branch unmerged and keep working on main branch.
 Below commands are used for this.

 ```
 * git branch <branch name> | To create a new branch